 We maintain a 401(k) Savings Plan for all U.S.-based employees, including named executive officers, as a source of retirement income.
 Generally, our full-time employees that are at least 21 years of age are eligible to participate in the plan immediately upon hire, and our part-time, seasonal and temporary employees that are at least 21 years of age are eligible to participate in the plan upon completing one year of service and a minimum of 1,000 hours of service.
-We have traditionally matched 50% of the employee's first 5% of pay contributed to the plan, which contributions vest 50% after the employee's second full year of service and 50% after the third full year of service, after which all matching contributions are fully vested at the time they are made.
+We currently match 50% of the employee's first 5% of pay contributed to the plan, which contributions vest 50% after the employee's second full year of service and 50% after the third full year of service, after which all matching contributions are fully vested at the time they are made.
 Our named executive officers receive contribution matches on the same terms and conditions as our other U.S. employees.
-In April 2020, due to circumstances related to the COVID-19 pandemic, we indefinitely suspended these contribution matches, which were subsequently resumed on January 1, 2022.
 Fidelity Investments is the independent plan trustee.
-As of December 31, 2022, participants had the ability to direct contributions into specified mutual funds within the Fidelity family of funds, as well as other outside investment vehicles.
+As of December 31, 2023, participants had the ability to direct contributions into specified mutual funds within the Fidelity family of funds, as well as other outside investment vehicles.
 Currently, our common stock is not an investment option under the plan.
 We believe that offering our employees, including our named executive officers, this additional vehicle for saving and generating earnings on their savings in a tax-deferred manner provides a valuable benefit that helps us to retain top talent.